Grand Canal Dock: Millennium Tower

-Millennium Tower is an apartment building located on the Grand Canal outer basin.
-At 63 metres in height, it was the tallest storied building in Dublin from 1998 - 2009.
+Millennium Tower is an apartment building located on the Grand Canal outer basin, 49 metres in height.

 No. 2, 4, and 5 Grand Canal Square

 The modern office buildings alongside the Bord Gáis Energy Theatre were designed by architect Daniel Liebeskind and developed by Chartered Land.
 No 2 houses offices for Capita Asset Services & William Fry Solicitors.
 No 4 houses offices for Facebook's European headquarters.

 Tech companies located in Silicon Docks

 The following is a list of just some of the tech companies located in the Silicon Docks area, divided into geographical areas.